 MULTI-DWELLING UNIT: A structure that contains two or more dwelling units that share common walls or floor/ceilings with one or more unit for residential occupancy by two or more households.
 The land underneath the structure is not divided into separate lots.
 Examples include: duplexes and apartment buildings.

 OFFICE: Office uses are characterized by activities conducted in an office setting that focus on the provision of services.
 The services do not require frequent visits by customers and clients.
-Examples include: offices of attorneys; accountants; engineers; financial businesses; real estate agents; government offices; public utility offices; and, doctor’s offices.
+Examples include: offices of attorneys; accountants; engineers; financial businesses; real estate agents; government offices; and public utility offices.

 OWNER: The owner of the title to real property or the contract purchaser of real property of record, as shown on the latest assessment records of the Meade County Assessor.
 Owner also includes a deed holder or contract purchaser whose name does not appear in the latest assessment records, but who presents to the City a copy of a deed or contract of sale showing date, book, and page of recording.

 PARCEL: A lot, or contiguous group of lots, or other pieces of land in single ownership or under single control and considered a unit for purposes of development.